Welcome to PWP!

 What We Do

 PWP sponsors monthly speaker programs, member networking meetings, and critique groups.
-We are planning two workshop free to members this year.
+We are planning four workshop free to members this year.
 Many of our members sponsor local book signings, readings, and lectures, as well as other book-related celebrations in Arizona and outside the state.
 Our Annual PWP Writing Contest is very popular and open to writers on a national scale.

 “This is my living faith, an active faith, a faith of verbs: to question, explore, experiment, experience, walk, run, dance, play, eat, love, learn, dare, taste, touch, smell, listen, argue, speak, write, read, draw, provoke, emote, scream, sin, repent, cry, kneel, pray, bow, rise, stand, look, laugh, cajole, create, confront, confound, walk back, walk forward, circle, hide, and seek.
 To seek: to embrace the questions, be wary of answers.”